AlexEne/AlexEne.github.io/_posts/2020-01-10-Physically-based-temperature-simulation-for-games.md

 ### 2 - Heat propagation to game entities

 For this we use the same formulas as above, with a small exception.
 We just update the game entity's temperature and we don't change the terrain cell temperature based on that game entity.
 This is for _receiving_ game units (dwarves, objects, cows, etc.).
 These entities have a MaterialComponent attached to them.
 That component tracks the temperature and other useful material properties to compute that temperature.
-Applying the proper formula doesn't yeld nice results due to the unrealistic terrain cell to dwarf size ratio (see bottom of the article).
+Applying the proper formula where the dwarf also affects the game cell temperature doesn't yeld nice results due to the unrealistic size ratio between a terrain cell and a dwarf (see bottom of the article).
 `Emitting` game units like campfires propagate the temperature in the other direction, from them to the terrain.

 This is the definition of the `MaterialComponent`: